Should You Put Dean’s List on Resume?

 - Adds another credential and honor to your resume

-- Depending on the school or employer, it may be extra valuable if the GPA requirement is higher than others
+- Depending on the school or employer, it may be extra valuable if the GPA requirement for Dean’s List is especially high

 - Adds more detail to your resume